CONTACT DONATE NOW

 Launched in 1998, the Kinbrace community offers a steady and ever-widening welcome to people seeking refugee protection in Canada.

-Birthed by Salsbury Community Society, a grass-roots charity rooted in the faith community of Grandview Calvary Baptist Church in east Vancouver, Kinbrace quickly became a dynamic community of welcome to people seeking refugee protection, thanks to the support of many visionary partners, including Hawthorne Charitable Foundation.
-With its commitment to social investment, Hawthorne partnered with Salsbury to purchase two contiguous properties in 1998 and 2005, providing the perfect architectural space for Kinbrace to offer affordable, supportive housing and engage community building.
+Birthed by Salsbury Community Society, a grass-roots charity rooted in the faith community of Grandview Church in east Vancouver, Kinbrace quickly became a dynamic community of welcome to people seeking refugee protection, thanks to the support of many visionary partners, including Hawthorne Charitable Foundation.
+With its commitment to social investment, Hawthorne partnered with Salsbury to purchase two contiguous properties in 1998 and 2005, providing the architectural space for Kinbrace to offer affordable, supportive housing and engage community building.

 What’s in our name?